askn37/UPDI4AVR-USB/hex/updi4avr-usb/README.md

 Are you ready?

-Orient the AVR logo so it is readable, then connect a USB-C type cable between the programming port on the right and the host PC.
+Orient the AVR logo so it is readable, then connect a USB-C type cable between the programming port on the left and the host PC.
 Upload the file using the following command line:

 ```
 avrdude -c pkobn_updi -p avr64du32 -e -U fuses:w:AVR64DU32_CNANO.fuse:i -U flash:w:AVR64DU32_CNANO.hex:i